GhostOps77/click-repl/docs/source/documentation/modifying_repl_behaviour.rst

         repl(ctx, cls=MyRepl)

+    main()

 ReplContext
 -----------

-Unlike :class:`~click.Context`, :class:`~click_repl.core.ReplContext` class is instantiated for every new repl session.
+Unlike :class:`~click.Context`, the :class:`~click_repl.core.ReplContext` class is instantiated for every new REPL session.
-This object keeps track of the current repl's state, while it's parsing arguments from the prompt while typing.
+This object tracks the current REPL's state, while parsing arguments from the prompt while typing.

-You can also obtain many objects that's responsible for the functionality of the repl, from this context object, in order to have extreme flexibility over customizing your repl session during runtime.
+From this context object, you can obtain many objects responsible for the REPL's functionality, allowing extreme flexibility in customizing your REPL session during runtime.

-You can access it using :func:`~click_repl.core.pass_context` decorator, which is similar to :func:`~click.pass_context`.
-So, please don't accidentally switch them.
+You can access it using the click_repl's :func:`~click_repl.core.pass_context` decorator, which is similar to click's :func:`~click.pass_context`.
+Ensure not to accidentally switch them.

 .. note::

-    A :class:`~click_repl.core.ReplContext` is instantiated only when repl is invoked.
+    A :class:`~click_repl.core.ReplContext` is instantiated only when the REPL is invoked.
 Therefore, you won't be able to use it inside the group.

 .. code-block:: python